Skip to content

 Supporting Functionality

-When logging into the IFS Lifecycle Experience Portal, initially the user will be redirected to the IFS Azure Active directory login page to log into the portal.
-The User can log into the portal using his/her credentials which have been previously registered with IFS.
+When logging into the IFS Lifecycle Experience Center, the user will be redirected to the IFS Azure Active Directory login page.
+The user can log in using the credentials they have previously registered with IFS.

-After selecting one of the available build places, the user can view the build-place details.
-The following images contain the sub-components in the build-place detail view.
+Select one of the available Build Places to view the Build Place details.
+The following images contain the sub-components in the Build Place detail view.

 Customer Information